-Base costs: These are non negotiable fees that are charged by all credit card merchants.
+Wholesale costs: These are non-negotiable fees that are charged by all credit card merchants.
 The fees take the largest portion of credit card charges and typically consist of 75 % to 80% of the total fees charged.

 Markup costs: These are negotiable fees charged by merchants and typically account for 20% to 25% of the total credit card fees.

 Base credit card costs comprise of interchange and assessment fees.
 The base cost is fixed for all credit card processors.
 Therefore, both the large processors and the local small banks pay the same interchange and assessment fees.
 Let’s look into details theses two fees.

 Interchange fees are paid to banks that issue credit cards.
 Credit card brands like MasterCard and Visa as well as processors do not get any revenue from interchange fees.
 These fees comprise of the largest credit card fees.